matiasbontempo/opengl-adventures/README.md

 ## Vertex Buffers
 After setting the profile to 'core', OpenGL no longer creates a default vertex array object under the hood.
 This took a bit to understand so I left a lot of comments in the code.
 The idea is that the vertex array object is a container for vertex buffers and vertex attributes.
 Now I don't have to bind the vertex array object every time I want to draw something.
 I just bind it once and then bind the vertex buffer and vertex attributes.
 This is supposed to be a lot cleaner and easier to understand later on when I have more complex objects and scenes.

+## Abstractions
+The code is starting to get a bit messy.
+The tutorial suggests abstracting the Vertex Array, Vertex Buffer, Index Buffer and Shader into classes.
+No major issues with this except that I had to change one cast in the VertexArray class from `(const void*)offset` to `(const void*)(uintptr_t)offset`.
+The compiler was showing a warning and chatgpt suggested this solution.
+I'm not sure why it worked but it did.
+Something about the size of an int and a pointer being different.